Girouard v. State

 583 A.2d 718 (1991)

 Steven Girouard (defendant) and his wife Joyce had been married for about two months when they got into a heated argument.
-Joyce repeatedly insulted Steven, told him she did not love him and never had wanted to marry him, and demanded a divorce.
+During the argument Joyce, who was just over five feet tall and weighed 115 pounds, repeatedly insulted Steven, who was over six feet tall and weighed over 200 pounds.
+Joyce told Steven she did not love him and had never wanted to marry him, and she demanded a divorce.
 Joyce also informed Steven that she had filed charges against him for abuse with his commanding officer in the Army and told him he would probably be court-martialed.
 Steven lunged at Joyce with a kitchen knife and stabbed her 19 times, killing her.
 Steven was immediately distraught at what he had done.
-When the police arrived they found Steven wandering around outside his apartment building stating how he could not believe what he had done.
-Steven was convicted of second-degree murder and he appealed, arguing that Joyce’s provocation should mitigate his murder conviction to manslaughter.
+When the police arrived, they found Steven wandering around outside his apartment building stating that he could not believe what he had done.
+At trial, a psychologist testified that Steven had mental issues including an inability to understand his own capacity to express hostility and a need for acceptance and love.
+Steven was convicted of second-degree murder.
+He appealed, arguing that Joyce’s provocation should mitigate his murder conviction to manslaughter.

 Rule of Law